The Battle of the Sexes (1959 film): Production

 Film rights to the story were owned by Hecht Hill Lancaster.
 Billy Wilder was signed to direct.
 Then Charles Crichton was brought out from London to direct the film but it didn't proceed.
 Eventually they sold the rights.

 It was the first film made by the newly-formed Bryanston Films, who approved it on 13 May 1959.
-Crichton liked the script, felt Robert Morley was "slightly miscast... but I think it was about the best performance Peter Sellars ever gave in his life."
+Crichton liked the script, felt Robert Morley was "slightly miscast... but I think it was about the best performance Peter Sellers ever gave in his life."

 Reception

-Box Office
+Box office

 The film was a minor box office hit earning Bryanston a profit of £10,894.
 Kine Weekly called it a "money maker" at the British box office.

 Critical

+The Monthly Film Bulletin wrote: "Though traces of Thurber remain visible, Monja Danischewsky's script concentrates on obvious humour – stock Scottish types, routine tradition-versus-automation skirmishes – and eschews the rigorous discipline of satire for easy-going, Ealing-inherited burlesque.
+There are a couple of clever twists, and a moderately successful attempt to pull off a chaotic murder sequence in the manner of Unfaithfully Yours; but these few good moments fail to atone for stretches of flatness and repetition, emphasised by Charles Crichton's surprisingly slack handling.
+For the rest, Robert Morley, Constance Cummings and a familiar Scottish cast labour hard to work variations on their predictable comic turns, and Peter Sellers – relying perhaps a shade unnecessarily on a beautifully coiffured white wig and David Kossoff's mannerisms – gives another not unamusing one-man show."

+Kine Weekly wrote: "Thepicture opens promisingly and the twist ending is quite good theatre, but laughs are difficult to come by during the middle stages.
+Constance Cummings has her moments as Mrs. Barrows, and Robert Morley is a polished stooge as Robert, but Peter Sellers, aping David Kossoff's style, easily walks away with the honours, such as they are, as Martin.
+Its verbal cracks, like the physical gags, occasionally crackle, but by eschewing popular romance the comedy sacrifices teenage pull and appears longer than it is."

-On its 1960 release, the film was very warmly reviewed by The New York Times, with critic A. H. Weiler calling it a "gentle, tongue-in-cheek ribbing that cleaves to the spirit, if not entirely to the letter of Thurber's lampoon."
+The New York Times critic A. H. Weiler called it a "gentle, tongue-in-cheek ribbing that cleaves to the spirit, if not entirely to the letter of Thurber's lampoon."

+Stanley Kauffmann of The New Republic wrote: The Battle of the Sexes, transfers James Thurber's story The Catbird Seat to Scotland and spins it out to unjustified length.
+There is only one long joke in the picture, full of predictable padding.